coolbutuseless/insitu/README.md

   pressure on the garbage collector)
 - Often faster as there is no copying from the original vector into a new vector
-- By using C, we can override the *copy-on-modify* semantics usually used in R (regardless of how many references exist to the given object)
+- By using C to write `{insitu}`, we can override the *copy-on-modify* semantics usually used in R (regardless of how many references exist to the given object)

-**Cons** of modifying in-situ

-- Normal R *copy-on-modify* behaviour is not followed - this will be a point of confusion as essentially everything in R uses *copy-on-modify* and not modification in-place.
-- Copying and allocating vectors is already very fast.
-It only takes a few *microseconds* to allocate memory for a vector of 1000 elements and assign new values into it.
-The speed saved by switching to in-situ modification will only possibly be useful if this operations is performed many, many times.

 ## Ops